Nyive

 Nyive is a town in Ho Municipal in the Volta Region of Ghana.
 The town was named after an Elephant forest was found near River Tordzie (atiglinyi, nyi = elephant; ave = forest: Elephant Forest).

 Geography

 The estimated terrain elevation above sea level is 30 metres.
 Latitude: 6°2'41.46" Longitude: 0°37'49.33".
-A little farther northeast wards and lying on the left bank of River Tordzie is the region of Nyive, the 'Elephant Forest'.
+A little further northeast and lying on the left bank of River Tordzie is the region of Nyive, the 'Elephant Forest'.